Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 There's nothing wrong with affordable jewellery.
 Some of the best pieces we've seen cost under fifty euros.
 But there is a price floor below which quality becomes impossible.

-If a full enamel ring costs three euros, something was cut.
+If a fully coated ring costs three euros, something was cut.
 Maybe the metal is paper-thin.
-Maybe the enamel is just paint.
+Maybe the finish is just paint.
 Maybe the plating will last a month.

-Other warning signs: enamel that feels rough to the touch (should be glass-smooth), visible seams in the metal, and sellers who describe their products with every buzzword imaginable but won't answer specific questions about materials.
+Other warning signs: a surface that feels rough to the touch (should be glass-smooth), visible seams in the metal, and sellers who describe their products with every buzzword imaginable but won't answer specific questions about materials.

 How to Care for Enamel Jewelry

 Enamel is tougher than most people think, but it's not indestructible.
-A few simple habits will keep your pieces looking fresh for years.
+A few simple habits will keep your pieces looking fresh for years; the full routine is laid out in the dedicated guide on enamel jewellery care.

 Daily wear rules

 The golden rule: put jewellery on last, take it off first.
-Apply perfume, sunscreen and hand cream before putting on your enamel pieces.
+Apply perfume, sunscreen and hand cream before putting on your pieces.
 Let everything dry.
-These products contain chemicals that won't destroy enamel overnight but will dull it over time.
+These products contain chemicals that won't destroy the finish overnight but will dull it over time.

-Take enamel rings off before washing dishes, gardening, or hitting the gym.
+Take your rings off before washing dishes, gardening, or hitting the gym.
 Not because water is the enemy (it's not), but because impacts and harsh chemicals are.
-Banging a ring against a dumbbell is the fastest way to chip enamel.
+Banging a ring against a dumbbell is the fastest way to chip the coating.

 Swimming in chlorinated pools?
 Take it off.
-Chlorine is aggressive and can damage both the enamel and the metal plating underneath.
+Chlorine is aggressive and can damage both the decorative layer and the metal plating underneath.

 Cleaning: what works, what destroys